spine-tools/Spine-Toolbox/docs/source/index.rst

 You can either start reading from the first page onwards or go straight to the :ref:`Getting Started` section to get you started quickly.
 If you need help understanding the terms we use throughout the app and this User Guide, please check the :ref:`Terminology` section.
 If you want to contribute to this project, please see the :ref:`Contribution Guide`.
-The last section contains the complete :ref:`code reference <Source Code Documentation>` of Spine Toolbox.
+The last section contains the complete code reference of Spine Toolbox.

 .. toctree::
    :maxdepth: 1